 Once the Germans were behind the Maginot Line, they also were able to attack it from the rear and capture the fortifications, taking more than 500,000 prisoners.

-Today, “Maginot Line” has become a catchphrase used to describe a barrier that provides a false sense of security.
+Today, “Maginot Line” has become a catchphrase used to describe an inadequate barrier that provides a false sense of security.